GW Hospital First in D.C. to Use RAPID Stroke Software

 In the past, patients who arrived at the hospital in the later stages of a stroke would not have been candidates for aggressive stroke treatment management because it was difficult for doctors to determine how much brain damage had occurred, and if more damage was imminent, explained Kathleen Burger, DO, director of the GW Hospital Comprehensive Stroke Center and associate professor of neurology at the GW School of Medicine and Health Sciences (SMHS).

-Now, in only 90 seconds, the RAPID software can generate information on how much damage has occurred in in the brain and what areas have not yet been affected but are still at rick as time progresses.
+Now, in only 90 seconds, the RAPID software can generate information on how much damage has occurred in in the brain and what areas have not yet been affected but are still at risk as time progresses.
 The software also calculates the ratio of damaged brain tissue to healthy brain tissue, said Burger.

 “A vital part of our mission at GW Hospital is to bring advanced technology to our patients to enhance their care and improve outcomes,” said Kimberly Russo, MBA, MS, CEO of the GW Hospital.
 “The implementation of this new software is one more way that we are fulfilling this mission and ultimately, improving care for those affected by stroke.”